About Benjamin

 Qualifications and experience

-• Benjamin is a member of the International Association for the Protection of Intellectual Property (AIPPI), Association of Intellectual Property Litigation Lawyers (VIEPA), and the International Trademark Association (INTA).
+• Member of the International Association for the Protection of Intellectual Property (AIPPI)

 • Grotius, Information Law (summa laude).